rcsb/pdb-extract-prod-py/README.txt

 ====================== 0.
 Requirements =============================
 1. This python program has been tested on Linux and Mac platforms
-2. Requires Python3
+2. Requires Python3 >= 3.6
-3. Python dependency: The program requires several python packages that can be installed by pip or pip3.
-Installation of one pacakge is demonstrated below For required package ‘six, if your don't have it, please either intall for all, which needs system administrator's privilege, through
+3. Python dependency: The program requires python packages 'six' and 'mmcif'.
+	These packages can be installed by pip or pip3.
+For example, for required package ‘mmcif', please either intall for all, which needs system administrator's privilege, through:
-    >pip3 install six
+    >pip3 install mmcif

-    or install for the current user only, through
+    or install for the current user only, through:
-    >pip3 install --user six
+    >pip3 install --user mmcif

+    * mmcif package requires CMake > 3.24, and cmake package subsequently requires skbuild that may not be directly installed through pip for older version of Python.
+If so, try the following: pip3 install --upgrade pip pip3 install scikit-build pip3 install cmake pip3 install mmcif

 ====================== 1.
 Installation =============================
 1. Uncompress the package: